Cold + Creamy Shrimp Pasta Salad with Old Bay

 Instructions

-• Make the dressing.
-Combine the mayonnaise, sugar, salt, black pepper, and Old Bay in a small mixing bowl.
+• Prepare the dressing.
+Whisk the mayonnaise, sugar, salt, black pepper, and Old Bay seasoning in a small mixing bowl until the mixture is smooth and well combined.

 Notes